 RADix?
-FOM-7900B FOS-79800F FOS-79710 FRONT PANEL DEVICE DEPENDENT Action se data is currently selecte hich radix type for status, condition, ed.
-Decimal, binary, octal, and Parameters • • ding to DEC for the decimal radix, BI , or OCT for the octal radix.
+COMMON EDONT RANEL FOM-7900B FOS-79800F FOS-79710 DEVICE DEPENDENT Action The RADix? query allow and event query respons hexadecimal are allowed vs the user to determine v se data is currently select d. which radix type for status, condition, ted.
+Decimal, binary, octal, and Parameters None.
+Response will be for the binary radix, HEX an ASCII string correspo nding to DEC for the decimal radix, BIN ix, or OCT for the octal radix.
 Notes DEC is the default type.
 The RADix command is used to select the form which GPIB status registers are returned (Binary, Octal, Decimal or Hexadecimal).
-Once changed, the new radix will remain in effect until the power is shut off or a new RADix command is issued.
-Syntax <respon data=""></respon> ise ; <response terminator></response \rightarrow rad?
+Once changed, the new radix will remain in effect until the power is shut off or a new RADix command is issued Syntax RAD ? → <respons data></respons se ; <response terminator</response →]→ rad?
 Response - Dec